Updated on March 8, 2023

 Poop talk!
 Not a very polite topic to discuss but a pretty necessary one.
-We’re here to talk about possum droppings.
+Today, we’re here to talk about possum droppings.

 Wild animals, just like us, eat, sleep, and of course, poop.
 And while possums might not always drop on in when you are around, their scat is usually the proof of their visit.